Last updated on

 In many circumstances, an email could appear to be a one-sided dialogue.
 You may avoid client turnover by encouraging your subscribers to participate in this digital conversation with you.
 You could invite them to share their comments on the content contained in your email.
 You can also use questionnaires to collect more information about the goods or services your subscribers are most interested in, which also helps you with segmentation.

 If you serve the B2B market, everyone on your subscriber list is facing a challenge or attempting to achieve a goal.
 Consider some common points and create a poll that will only take your subscribers a few minutes to complete.

 When it comes to business-to-consumer transactions, you have a lot of freedom in creating surveys.
 Use your imagination to evoke responses that will provide you with information about your subscribers' buying preferences.
-It can pave the way to an even better segmentation-based personalization.
+It can pave the way to even better segmentation-based personalization.